Updated July 2026 to reflect the FedRAMP Consolidated Rules for 2026, released June 25, 2026.

 Customer Responsibility Matrices were maintained separately from the SSP.
 The CRM says the customer is responsible for certain controls.
 The SSP describes how the provider implements its portion.
 When those two documents are not maintained in sync, the seam between them becomes a finding.

 Then the format problem.
-FedRAMP wants specific formats.
-CMMC assessors want organized evidence.
-As ADS and 20x matured, the expectation shifted to machine-readable OSCAL output alongside human-readable documents.
-Maintaining two versions of the same information by hand guaranteed they would diverge.
+As the 20x pilots matured, the expectation shifted to machine-readable output alongside human-readable documents.
+The industry assumed that meant OSCAL.
+It turned out to mean FedRAMP’s own JSON schemas.
+Either way, maintaining two versions of the same information by hand guaranteed they would diverge.

 Across 15+ environments, this was not a documentation problem.
 It was a data problem.
 The information existed in the environment itself: what components were running, how they were configured, what controls they implemented.
 But that information was disconnected from the document that described it.